-Atomic ribbons formation in pulsed laser patterning of WS2 layers
+Atomic ribbon formation in the pulsed laser patterning of WS2 layers

 Abstract

-Precise modulation of the thickness of two-dimensional (2D) semiconductor transition metal disulfide (TMD) by laser thinning techniques to affect the electronic properties of TMD materials has been recognized as a promising approach.
-However, how to achieve precision patterning during layer-by-layer modulation is crucial for junction fabrication and device engineering.
-Here we discover atomic nanoribbon generation, namely atomic laser-induced periodic structure (LIPSS) effect by tuning the laser pulse width, energy and other processing parameters.
-We explore the evolutionary mechanisms of 2D films during laser processing, including in monolayer, multilayer, and composite multilayer films.
-It is verified experimentally and by molecular dynamics simulations (MD), and it is concluded that such atomic nanoribbons can only be formed under the action of short-pulse (<ns) lasers.
+The precise modulation of the thickness of two-dimensional (2D) semiconductor transition metal disulfides (TMDs) by laser thinning techniques to tailor their electronic properties is recognized as a promising approach.
+However, achieving sub-diffractive patterning during layer-by-layer modulation is crucial for junction fabrication and device engineering.
+Herein, we report atomic nanoribbon generation in single-layer tungsten disulfide (WS2), namely, the atomic laser-induced periodic surface structure (atomic-LIPSS) effect, achieved by tuning the laser pulse width, energy and other processing parameters.
+We explore the structural evolution of WS2 during laser processing for monolayer and multilayer films and compare it with another more commonly encountered 2D material, MoS2.
+It is verified experimentally and by molecular dynamics simulations (MD) that such atomic nanoribbons can only be formed under the action of short-pulse (<ns) lasers.

 Supplementary files